- Clear app cache from device settings: Navigate to Settings > Apps, select the app, tap Storage, and tap the Clear Cache option.

 Command: pm clear --cache-only <package-name>

-Normally, the pm clear command resets the app data and cache both.
+command resets the app data and caches both.
 However, by adding a condition to it, you should be able to clear the cache of a specific app package.
 This method works on Android 13 and older devices.

-If you have a rooted Android phone, you can use the following ADB command to clear the cache only for an Android app.
+If you have a rooted Android phone, you can use the following ADB command to clear the cache for an Android app.

 adb shell